Core-Team-META/CC-Slots/README.md

 **This package is a work in progress.**

-Meta Slots is a simple component that allows creators to add drag and drop Slot Machines to their projects.
+META Slots is a simple component that allows creators to add drag and drop Slot Machines to their projects.
-Each Slot Machine payout can be tuned on a per Machine basis.
+Each Slot Machine payout can be tuned on a per machine basis.

 ## Setup